ANU-RSES-Education/PHYS-3070-2020/ServerID.md

 Rebuilt droplet / test the installer workflow
   - Running Ubuntu 19
   - Use hostname rather than IP in secrets
-  - 1Gb memory does not seem to be enough to install and rebuild TLJH - resizing to 2Gb
+  - 1Gb memory does not seem to be enough to install and rebuild TLJH - resizing to 2Gb (1.15 now needed according to docs)